OlhaShulikaUJ/SUM_project/README.md

 7) Demand for SUM
    * count a number of travellers with probability $p_{sum}>0.5$

-8) KPIs for NSM
+8) KPIs for SUM
-   * ExMAS only for NSM users from O to HUB
+   * ExMAS only for SUM users from O to HUB
    * assessment